arduino/ArduinoCore-samd/README.md

 *This core is intended to be installed using Boards Manager (see below).
 To update from a* *previous version, click on MattairTech SAM M0+ Boards in Boards Manager, then click Update.*

-**Differences from Arduino in Versioning**  The MattairTech version number does not correspond to either the IDE version or to the upstream ArduinoCore-samd version.
-See the CHANGELOG for details on which upstream commits have been merged in to the MattairTech core.
+**New Version Numbering**  The MattairTech version number will now track with the Arduino version number, to better understand which upstream changes have been merged in.
+See the CHANGELOG for details on upstream commits and MattairTech additions that have been merged.

+## What's New - Release Version (1.6.16)

+* Changed version numbering to match Arduino SAMD core to indicate which upstream changes have been merged in.
+  Release version 1.6.7 then skips to 1.6.16.
+Beta version 1.6.8-beta-b3 became 1.6.16.
+* Added MattairTech Xeno support (64-pin D21, L21, and C21)
+* Merged in changes from upstream SAMD CORE 1.6.17 (not released yet):
+  * Fix changing trigger mode (RISING/FALLING/...) in attachInterrupt(..) during runtime.
+Thanks @joverbee
+  * Improved ISR response time.
+Thanks @joverbee
+* Merged in changes from upstream SAMD CORE 1.6.16 2017.08.23:
+  * PWMs now can perform real 16-bit resolution if analogWriteResolution(16) is set.
+Thanks @Adminius
+  * USB CDC: fixed issue of available() getting stuck when receiving ZLP's
+  * Serial (UART) tx is now buffered.
+  * Updated Stream and Print class
+  * Native USB now supports USB Serial Number
+  * Fixed pgm_read_ptr compatibility macro.
+Thanks @nkrkv
+* Documentation updates

-## What's New Beta (1.6.8-beta)
+## What's New - Beta Version (1.6.8-beta)
 **See Beta Builds section for installation instructions.**

+**1.6.8-beta-b3:**
+*Beta version 1.6.8-beta-b3 became release version 1.6.16.
+See above*

 **1.6.8-beta-b2:**
 * Added SD Card firmware loading support to the bootloader (4KB and 8KB)